RichardBean/IEEE-Predict-Optimize-Challenge/README.md

 The competitors found critical bugs (e.g. time zone problems, solar traces being added to buildings in phase 1 instead of subtracted, etc).

-I think I had some luck in joining at the correct time i.e. around 9 Sep when ECMWF data was added.
+I think I had some luck in joining at the correct time around 10 Sep after the ECMWF data was added.
+I had downloaded the files, ECMWF/ERA5 and BOM data on 10 August, and ten did nothing more until 10 Sep.
+I may not have bothered entering without the ECMWF data.

 If I had to do it again, I'd let the "phase2flat_oct24" optimization run for much longer.